-It was considered a delicacy, and, although it is now widely associated with Scotland, in fact it was Mary, Queen of Scots who introduced it to Scotland when she returned from France, accompanied by a bevy of French chefs.
+Shortbread was considered a delicacy, and, although it is now widely associated with Scotland, it hails from France.
+In fact it was Mary, Queen of Scots who introduced it to Scotland when she returned from France, accompanied by a bevy of her French chefs.
 They baked it in rounds and decorated it with pastry representations of their boss’s petticoat tails.

 - adding a tablespoon of lemon juice and topping with lemon zest (good with thunder and lightning ice cream).
 Some people also add candied lemon peel.
 And of course, you can do the same with orange…. or even bergamot.

 - adding chopped pistachios for a middle eastern feel – add to the dough, or coated in melted dark chocolate and sprinkle the chopped pistachios over.
 Or do the same with almonds or hazelnuts.
 Try adding also blackberries.